Distance Learning via Correspondence Courses

 - Short Courses in Engineering Ethics Offered by Distance Learning

-Texas Tech University's distance learning courses in engineering ethics, formerly known as correspondence courses, have been updated and revised in content and format.
+Texas Tech University's distance learning courses in engineering ethics have been updated and revised in content and format.
 The original courses were created by the Murdough Center for Engineering Professionalism in the early 1990s with encouragement and financial support from the Texas Board of Professional Engineers (TBPE) and the National Council of Examiners for Engineering and Surveying (NCEES).

 During the early years, the courses were taken by several staff and board members of engineering licensing boards to determine their applicability to and appropriateness for licensed engineers in their jurisdictions who had shown a need for various levels of reminders about the importance of ethics in engineering practice.